 EXPLAIN SELECT * FROM orders WHERE customer_id = 123;

-CREATE INDEX idx_customer_id ON orders(customer_id);
+CREATE INDEX idx_customer_order ON orders (customer_id, order_date);

 Using SELECT * retrieves all columns from a table, even if you only need a few.
 This increases the amount of data transferred and processed, slowing down your query.

-Instead, explicitly specify the columns you need:
+Instead, specify only the columns you need:

 -- Avoid this: